 Regarding the former, you can earn up to 4.8% per year when lending out your Bitcoin.
-The minimum to be able to take advantage of this is 0.1 BTC.
-At the time of writing, that amounts to about $1,800 – which might be on the high side for some of you.
+The minimum to be able to take advantage of this is the equivalent of $100 in BTC.

-But, if you are able to meet this minimum, 4.8% is a great amount of interest to be earning when ordinarily – your Bitcoin would just be sitting idle earning nothing.
+The interest rate of 4.8% is a great amount of interest to be earning when ordinarily your Bitcoin would just be sitting idle earning nothing.